PhilChodrow/PIC16A/project.md

 </figure>
 Because there are so many, we can't take many detailed measurements on all of them!
 In order to classify the species of penguins in large volume, we need to figure out *which* measurements are most important for distinguishing penguin species.

 **Your goal in this mini project is to determine a small set of measurements that are highly predictive of a penguin's species.** Options include (but are not limited to) the island on which the penguin was encountered, the length and depth of the culmen (bill), the length of the flipper, the body mass, and the sex of the penguin.
-That is, you should systematically determine which of these features is most predictive of the penguin's species, using at least three distinct machine learning algorithms and evaluating the results.
-You are required to test decision trees and multinomial logistic regression.
-You may optionally use any additional algorithms that you would like.
+That is, you should determine which of these features is most predictive of the penguin's species, using at least three distinct machine learning algorithms and evaluating the results.
+Two of your models must be decision trees and multinomial logistic regression.
+The third model is up to you!

-Part of the point of this project is to use a small number of measurements (i.e. columns in the data). **Your final set of models that must use one (1) qualitative feature and two (2) quantitative features,** corresponding to a total of just three distinct measurements per penguin.
+Part of the point of this project is to use a small number of measurements (i.e. columns in the data). **Your final set of models must use one (1) qualitative feature and two (2) quantitative features,** corresponding to a total of just three distinct measurements per penguin.
 You're permitted to use different features in each model, but each one must use one qualitative feature and two quantitative features.

 For training and evaluating your models, we will use the Palmer Penguins data set.
 The Palmer Penguins data set was collected by collected by [Dr. Kristen Gorman](https://www.uaf.edu/cfos/people/faculty/detail/kristen-gorman.php) and the [Palmer Station, Antarctica LTER](https://pal.lternet.edu/), a member of the [Long Term Ecological Research Network](https://lternet.edu/).
 [Download the CSV](https://philchodrow.github.io/PIC16A/content/IO_and_modules/IO/palmer_penguins.csv) data.